IvanGlinkin/Fast-Google-Dorks-Scan/README.md

 # Fast Google Dorks Scan

-The simple program for finding the common admin panels, the widespread file types and path traversal.
+The OSINT project, the main idea of which is to collect all the possible Google dorks search combinations and to find the information about the specific web-site: common admin panels, the widespread file types and path traversal.
 The 100% automated.

 Usage example:
 --------------